Editor’s Note: This a guest post from Steven Kotler, author of The Rise of Superman.

 This is exactly what action and adventure sports athletes did.
 Professional climber, skier, photographer, and filmmaker Jimmy Chin explains: “When people think about action and adventure sport athletes the first thing—often the only thing—they think about is the physical risk involved.
 But I’ve gotten to know and work with an extremely diverse group of these athletes—from new school freeskiers through grizzled 8,000-meter-peak mountaineering veterans—and I’ve come to one conclusion about everyone, myself included.
 The greatest athletes aren’t interested in the greatest risks.
 I mean, sometimes they’re taken, sometimes not, but those physical risks are a by-product of a much deeper desire to take creative risks.
 Don’t be fooled by the danger.
 In action and adventure sports, creativity is always the point.”

 Steven Kotler is a New York Times bestselling author, award-winning journalist, and co-founder and director of research for the Flow Genome Project.
-His most recent book The Rise of Superman, is available now.
+His most recent book The Rise of Superman.